Search

 Adult Leader Trainings

 Welcome to Scouting!
 You’re joining a force of volunteers a million strong who are striving to change the world and their communities by having a powerfully positive impact on the young people.
 We have been where you are, and we understand just how intimidating the job can be.
-The Boy Scouts of America provides youth with programs and activities that allow them to try new things, provide service to others, build self-confidence and reinforce ethical standards.
+Scouting America provides youth with programs and activities that allow them to try new things, provide service to others, build self-confidence and reinforce ethical standards.
 Scouting prepares youth for responsible citizenship along with the values of faith and family.
 They can count on the principles learned in Scouting for the rest of their lives.
 All this is accomplished through volunteers, just like you.

 Need to know what are the requirements to be trained for your unit leadership role?
 This sheet explains the training requirements for all unit-level leaders.